rust-lang/reference/src/items/functions.md

 }
 ```

+## Function parameters

-As with `let` bindings, function arguments are irrefutable [patterns], so any
+As with `let` bindings, function parameters are irrefutable [patterns], so any
 pattern that is valid in a let binding is also valid as an argument:

 ```rust
 fn first((value, _): (i32, i32)) -> i32 { value }
 ```

+If the first parameter is a _SelfParam_, this indicates that the function is a
+[method].
+Functions with a self parameter may only appear as an [associated
+function] in a [trait] or [implementation].

+A parameter with the `...` token indicates a [variadic function], and may only
+be used as the last parameter of a [external block] function.
+The variadic
+parameter may have an optional identifier, such as `args: ...`.

+## Function body

 The block of a function is conceptually wrapped in a block that binds the
 argument patterns and then `return`s the value of the function's block.
 This